quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 See the [cli reference](/reference/cli/#environment) for the default template.
 * `os` - (Optional, Default: "linux") Specifies the type of operating system used in the environment.
 Options are "linux" or "windows".
-* `ami` - (Optional) Specifies the AMI to use in the environment.
+* `ami` - (Optional) A custom AMI ID to use in the environment.
-If this is not specified, Layer0 will choose the default AMI for the specified operating sysytem.
+If not specified, Layer0 will use its default AMI ID for the specified operating system.

 ### Attribute Reference
 The following attributes are exported: